poiyomi/PoiyomiDocs/docs/vertex-options/glitching.md

 - `Type`: <PropertyIcon name="toggle" />**Toggle**

-Enables the ability to use AudioLink to control the Glitching Intensity.
+Enables the ability to use Audio Link to control the Glitching Intensity.

 :::info
-The settings in this section will only be visible when [AudioLink](/docs/audio-link/audio-link.md) is activated on the Material.
+The settings in this section will only be visible when [Audio Link](/docs/audio-link/audio-link.md) is activated on the Material.
 :::

 ### Glitch Band